magician11/purchase-slash-command/README.md

 * how to send direct messages to users in Slack from a Slack bot
 * how to persist state between messages using Firebase
 * how to start implementing the logic of a personal assistant to remind users of actions they need to take

+## Misc

+One of the students of this course, re-implemented this code using .NET.
+You can find that code [here](https://github.com/peelmicro/purchase-slack-command-dotnet).